 There are many games like this.
 They range from graphical text adventures to dating sims.
 Thankfully for DVD disc storage space, with newer games, most, if not all, dialogue is fortunately spoken.
 Not so with the Playstation and Saturn days.
 Another similar game I bought is DearS for the PS2.
 I also bought Fate/Stay Night: Realta Nua, thinking it was more of the same.
 I didn't know much about the game before I bought it, other than that the anime was based off of this game and that the PS2 version doesn't have hentai themes like the computer version did.
 It turns out that it is a graphical novel, and it features tons of written text with little spoken dialogue.
 It will be a long time before I can tackle this game.

 I am currently starting on Shining Tears for the PS2.
 I've read that in the English version, they removed all of the voice acting.
 All they did was overdub the battle cries and grunts during the fighting gameplay, as if that was even necessary.
 It is this sort of crap that needs to stop.
 It would have been cheaper to just leave the Japanese voices intact, and it defies logic as to why they didn't, especially if they didn't bother dubbing English voices.
-Anyhow, it's a pretty cool Gauntlet-style hack and slash game.
+Anyhow, it's a pretty cool hack and slash game, in the style of Gauntlet or Dungeon Explorer.
 Very different than the tactical Shining Force games, but it's a cute and fun adventure game.

 Kimagure Orange Road is one of my favorite anime.
 I prefer 70's and 80's anime by far.
 The KOR anime is eloquently artistic, and you just don't see this sort of anime anymore these days.
-If you don't know, KOR is a high school romance comedy drama with ESP powers.
+The KOR manga began in 1984, and is a high school romance comedy drama with ESP powers.
 Conversation is on a high school level, so it is fairly easy to understand.
 I usually prefer science fiction, but that would require a level of Japanese I'm just not ready to tackle yet.
 For now, I'm going to stick to something easy.
 And since I've already seen the KOR anime TV show over and over again, I'm already familiar with the story, so it helps me to understand the meaning of the dialogue better.

 Manga helps the reader out a lot because most manga has furigana, the phonetic readings to most kanji.
 So, either a decent dictionary or the DS electronic dictionary will be the only companion you need to read!